Understanding the Costs of Opening a Franchise Business

 3 Most Important Costs of Franchising

-These are the first franchise costs that you will be required to pay in order to get permission from the franchisor to run their company for a certain amount of time.
-This is basically “the cost of entry” to utilize the brand and business processes that are provided by the franchise corporation.
-It is a one-time fee that must be paid upfront in a lump sum in order to start the process of building and opening your franchise.
+Franchise fees are the costs paid to get the necessary permissions from the franchisor.
+It must be paid upfront in a lump sum in order to start the process of building and opening your franchise.
 This means you will not have to pay it again once you pay it the first time.

-The initial franchise fee for purchasing a franchise goes anywhere from $25,000 to $50,000 or more.
-There is a lot of variability in franchise fees across franchises, with some being quite high.
+The initial franchise fee for purchasing a franchise may run anywhere from $25,000 to $50,000 or more.
+There is a lot of variability in franchise fees depending on which company you’re interested in buying into.
+Some are quite high.
 You’ll want to consider this in your analysis when deciding what franchise is appropriate for you.

 Oftentimes, the initial franchise fee can be financed and then paid for over time.